JacobK233811/MQuicker/README.md

 <h1 id="2m">Two Step Set Up on Mac</h1>
 <ul>
+  <li>If at any time during install it seems as if the program has gotten stuck, try clicking on the window and pressing enter once.
+Sometimes, working on other tasks or clicking out of the tab will pause the process.</li>
   <li>It is highly recommended to use Ctrl+Click to open each of these in a new tab and then copy their contents into Terminal program on your computer.</li>
   <li>Find Terminal by going to Spotlight Search on your computer and typing Terminal.</li>
   <li>To paste text into Terminal, use your right click.</li>